-Other annual events that coincides with February Series is KIDSBESTFEST, Children’s Film Festival featuring international, classic, long and short films for children, and YOUTHFILM featuring films crafted, written, and produced by local children and teenagers viewed on the big screen at the Academy of Music Theater.
+Other annual events that coincide with the February Series are KIDSBESTFEST, a Children’s Film Festival featuring international, classic, long and short films for children, and YOUTHFILM featuring films crafted, written, and produced by local children and teenagers viewed on the big screen at the Academy of Music Theater.
+Both of these programs have free admission.

-TRANSPERFORMANCE 22: FOOD GROUPS is the 22nd annual fundraising event jointly presented by the Northampton Arts Council and the PTOs of the four Northampton elementary schools, J.F.K.
+TRANSPERFORMANCE 25: Look at the Movies is the 25th annual fundraising event jointly presented by the Northampton Arts Council and the PTOs of the four Northampton elementary schools, J.F.K.
 Middle School and Northampton High School.

 Local performers assume the personas of well-known and well-loved musicians around a theme.
 Performers are chosen for their talents and the creativity they bring to such role-playing, regardless of whether their gender, race, age, ethnicity or sexual preference/orientation matches that of the musicians they choose to imitate.
 This humorous musical bash is a celebration of the diversity of our population and an acknowledgment of the profound influences various artists have had on each other and on the rest of society.